dharshini2284/Sentiment_Analysis/README.md

 ## 🎯 Future Enhancements
 - Add real-time sentiment analysis for live reviews.
 - Improve model accuracy with advanced NLP techniques.
-- Deploy the model as a web API.

 ## 📬 Contact
 For any queries or suggestions, feel free to reach out!